MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

         [switch] $OnlyMandatoryParameter
     )
     process {
-        # Instanciate the Factory and uses the public function to create a file
+        # Instanciate the ParameterFileGenerator and uses the public function to create a file
         # The object is converted to Json as this is expected
-        [ParameterFileFactory]::new($Path).CreateParameterFile($OnlyMandatoryParameter) | ConvertTo-Json
+        [ParameterFileGenerator]::new($Path).CreateParameterFile($OnlyMandatoryParameter) | ConvertTo-Json

          # Could be abstract further by using | out-file
     }